Azure/bicep-types-az/generated/recoveryservicessiterecovery/microsoft.recoveryservices/2016-08-10/types.md

 * **possibleCauses**: string: Possible causes of error.
 * **recommendedAction**: string: Recommended action to resolve error.
 * **recoveryProviderErrorMessage**: string: DRA error message.

+## IdentityInformation
+### Properties
+* **aadAuthority**: string: The base authority for Azure Active Directory authentication.
+* **applicationId**: string: The application/client Id for the service principal with which the on-premise management/data plane components would communicate with our Azure services.
+* **audience**: string: The intended Audience of the service principal with which the on-premise management/data plane components would communicate with our Azure services.
+* **certificateThumbprint**: string: The certificate thumbprint.
+Applicable only if IdentityProviderType is RecoveryServicesActiveDirectory.
+* **identityProviderType**: 'CustomerActiveDirectory' | 'RecoveryServicesActiveDirectory': The identity provider type.
+Value is the ToString() of a IdentityProviderType value.
+* **objectId**: string: The object Id of the service principal with which the on-premise management/data plane components would communicate with our Azure services.
+* **tenantId**: string: The tenant Id for the service principal with which the on-premise management/data plane components would communicate with our Azure services.

+## InconsistentVmDetails
+### Properties
+* **cloudName**: string: The Cloud name.
+* **details**: string[]: The list of details regarding state of the Protected Entity in SRS and On prem.
+* **errorIds**: string[]: The list of error ids.
+* **vmName**: string: The Vm name.

 ## InitialReplicationDetails
 ### Properties